 During our road trip along Australia’s East Coast, we went swimming with seals from Narooma to Barunguba (Montague Island), just a short boat ride away.
-As you approach Montague Island, you immediately hear birds singing and see seals splashing in the water.
+As you approach Barunguba, you immediately hear birds singing and see seals swimming and splashing in the water.
 It’s a nature reserve that 15 species of birds and a couple of species of seals call home.

-But Montague Island hasn’t always been like that.
-The eco-system of the island almost disappeared because of human activities.
+But Barunguba (Montague Island) hasn’t always been like that.
+The ecosystem of the island almost disappeared because of human activities.
 A plan to protect the island was designed before it was too late.
 The place was set as a protected reserve, and it’s now a paradise for local wildlife.
 And part of this is possible thanks to the fees charged to visitors – which helps justify the cost of all activities there.
 The International Union for the Conservation of Nature listed the reserve among the best managed in the world.

-I realised two dreams in a few hours around Montague Island: diving with seals and watching little penguins a from a few metres away.
+I realised two dreams in a few hours around Barunguba (Montague Island): swimming with seals and watching little penguins a from a few metres away.

 From September to November, you may even add another bucket list item: seeing humpback whales.
 We chose to travel there in summer to maximise our chances of good weather.
 Still, our morning tour got postponed to the afternoon because of the wind and strong waves.
-It is recommended to be flexible when planning to visit Montague Island.
+It is recommended to be flexible when planning to visit Barunguba (Montague Island).

 I snorkelled with sea lion pups before in South Australia and loved it.
-I expected this seal dive to be quite similar, but it ended up being a totally different experience.
+I expected swimming with seals to be quite similar, but our dive ended up being a totally different experience.
 Less interactive, but a lot more impressive.
 Another destination that made it on my list of the best dive sites on Australia’s East Coast and the best places to see wildlife in Australia.

 The seals came very close to us; I could even feel the water moving as they swam passed us.